1 Bg 11-1972: The Universal Form

 > Krsna.
 He does not give Krsna orders.
 Krsna is not obliged

-> to reveal Himself to anyone unless one surrenders fully in
+> to reveal Himself unless one surrenders fully in

 > Krsna consciousness and engages in devotional service.
 Thus